hutchcodes/portaldocs/portal-sdk/generated/top-blades-react.md

 <a name="react-views-how-it-works-runtime"></a>
 ### Runtime

-During Portal startup, an iframe is injected with a Portal-defined home page containing React open source libraries and all the information needed to consume Office Fabric components and framework-provided utilities.
+During Portal startup, an iframe is injected with a Portal-defined home page containing React open source libraries and all the information needed to consume [Fluent UI (formerly known as Office UI Fabric) components](https://developer.microsoft.com/fluentui#/controls/web) and framework-provided utilities.

 Upon navigating to a React View, the corresponding extension's `requireConfig` (JSON blob containing script locations) is fetched and injected in the prewarmed iframe.
 The requested view's code is then downloaded and executed in the iframe.